DoSomething/gambit/documentation/endpoints/messages.md

 POST /v2/messages?origin=twilio
 ```

-Receives SMS/MMS messages from DS members to our Twilio messaging service, and either posts back a reply or forwards the message to Front.
+Receives and replies to SMS/MMS messages from DS members to our shortcode, 38383.

 ### Input